 Fraser Island Barges

-Access to the island is via Inskip Point (15 mins from Rainbow Beach – barge trip takes 10 minutes) or River Heads (20 minutes from Hervey Bay – trip takes 40 minutes) – bookings are recommended, and essential during school holidays (approx $160 return / vehicle).
+Access to the island is via Inskip Point (15 mins from Rainbow Beach – barge trip takes 10 minutes) or River Heads (20 minutes from Hervey Bay – trip takes 40 minutes) – bookings are recommended, and essential during school holidays (approx $175 return / vehicle : $200 during peak season).
 Barge tickets and island permits can also be purchased directly from the Kingfisher kiosk which is located near the barge departure point at River Heads.
 Alternatively see the Fraser Island Barges website for times and prices.

 What to Take